 - Hon.
 Robert Holmes Bell, U.S. District Court, Western District of Michigan

 William Briggs is a litigation associate in the Los Angeles office of Irell & Manella LLP, where he is a member of the firm’s Hiring Committee.
-While his practice is focused on securities litigation, he has represented clients in a broad range of complex commercial disputes.
+Mr. Briggs’ practice focuses on a variety of areas, including complex business litigation, securities litigation, and entertainment litigation.
 Prior to joining Irell, Mr. Briggs served as a law clerk to the Hon.
 Robert Holmes Bell of the U.S. District Court for the Western District of Michigan.

 Mr. Briggs earned his J.D., magna cum laude, from the University of Michigan Law School, where he was elected Order of the Coif and served as an associate and contributing editor of the Michigan Law Review.
 Mr. Briggs earned his B.A., with High Distinction, in Latin Language and Literature also from the University of Michigan.